elleem/reading-notes/201/class-04.md

 </ul>

 <p> z-index--when boxes overlap, uses numbers to determine order, bring to front, send to back features </p>
-<p> Clear float uses the values of left, right, box and allows no element to touch the left and right sides of the box.
+<p> Clear float uses the values of left, right, both, and none.
+And allows no element to touch the left and right sides of the box.
+None does allow them to touch, both is both sides, and you can specify which side. </p>
+<p> If a containing element only contains floated elements, could become zero px tall, so remember to add a border, or overflow auto and width:100%. </p>
+<p> To create columns: give each text element a class, then select all the classes togehter and assign a width, float, and margin (not touching). </p>

+<p> Pages sizes: usually a 960 width px.
+Try to fit everything pertinent in 570 px, before the users has to start scrolling. </p> <p> There are fixed width layout and liquid layouts.
+Fixed width to assign width of 960, then use auto margins.
+When writing a liquid layout be sure to test a larger and smaller window, min-width, max-width can help. </p>

+<p> Layout grids: uses grid, usually 960, and then breaks out from there. </p>
+<p> CSS frameworks: 960.gs is a style sheet, with a 12 column grid.
+There are more. </p>
+<p> An idea is to use separate style sheets for colors and one for layout.
+If you have rules that apply to both elements, then second rules will take precedence. </p>

 ### Functions, Methods and Objects